To help provide more focused undergraduate training in anthropology with real-world

 Application Process:

-Please submit certificate application(s) and unofficial transcripts via email to monicar2@uci.edu by May 6th (if the deadline falls on a holiday or weekend, the due date will be the next working day).
-ALL certificate applications submitted before May 6th will be processed in the Spring quarter, not earlier.
-Please know that our processing time is longer that usual, but we will be reviewing and mailing out certifications as soon as we can during Spring and Summer.
+Please submit certificate application(s) and unofficial transcripts via email to monicar2@uci.edu by May 12th at 12pm (if the deadline falls on a holiday or weekend, the due date will be the

-be the following working day)
+date will be the following working day)

 For questions, please contact Monica Rodriguez at monicar2@uci.edu